Trumeet/Maven/README.md

 }
 ```

+# Browse libraries

+The static web page does not support browsing, so you can alternately the Git repo: [Trumeet/Maven](https://github.com/Trumeet/Maven)

 # Licenses

 Some of them are SDKs of non-open projects.
 You should not self-host them or republish any of them.
 For open-source libraries hosted here, see license files for each of them.